sami-badawi/scaladl/README.md

-# ScalaDL ideomatic Scala wrapper around deep learning framework JDL
+# ScalaDL Ideomatic Scala Wrapper Around Deep Learning Framework JDL

 Deep learning is dominated by excellent Python frameworks.
 There is a new framework [JDL](https://github.com/awslabs/djl) that is a Java wrapper around several of those: Pytorch and TensorFlow.